Broeiend/wp-theme-bone/readme.md

 ```
 > Experiment with this [example](http://sassmeister.com/gist/7083618)

-2.2 Class names should communicate useful information to developers.
+**4 Class names should communicate useful information to developers.**